 Over the years, the Alliance has developed significant expertise in coordinating troop contributions for multinational operations and has offered this expertise in support of non-NATO operations.

 Under the Berlin Plus agreement, the Alliance cooperates closely with the European Union (EU) in the resourcing of selected operations.
 When requested by the EU, NATO’s Deputy SACEUR and his staff provide support in coordinating member countries’ troop contributions.
-For example, the Deputy SACEUR was identified as operational commander for Operation Althea, the EU-led operation in Bosnia and Herzegovina, and was responsible for force generation.
+For example, the Deputy SACEUR is the operational commander for Operation Althea, the EU-led operation in Bosnia and Herzegovina, and is thus responsible for force generation.